 - A mom who was about to go back to work after her son completed his six-month intensification phase now has to stay home because he cannot attend school.
 The fast-food chain she works at will not pay her as she has already exhausted her family medical leave and cannot hold the job for her when this period of containment is over.

 - A per diem health care aide who cannot work because she is at risk of bringing the virus home to her immune-compromised teenage daughter.

 - The family that has to travel to New York for acute care and now needs long term home care for their other children as they will be quarantined in the city.

 And honestly, the COVID-19 pandemic has also had an impact on us.
-Our fundraising events have been cancelled so we need your help now more than ever.
+Our fundraising events have been canceled so we need your help now more than ever.
 Our Financial Assistance program is there for families precisely for times like this, emergencies, to help meet basic needs.
-Please consider giving to us so that we can provide much needed assistance to our families as they battle through an even harder set of circumstances than they were facing before.
+Please consider giving to us so that we can provide much-needed assistance to our families as they battle through an even harder set of circumstances than they were facing before.

 On behalf of all of the families we help, thank you so much for your support.